WHU-lab/MRRM/README.md

-Tittle: Matching multi-scale ring rotation-invariant features for assisting biomarker alignment of pathology images
+Tittle: Advanced biomarker alignment in multi-staining pathology images via multi-scale ring rotation-invariant matching.

 I'll be open-sourcing the code and dataset on GitHub —stay tuned!